hyphanet/plugin-WebOfTrust/STYLE.md

 Freetalk, where [xor-freenet](https://github.com/xor-freenet) also wrote most of the code, shall use this guideline of WoT, too, to avoid having to duplicate it in Freetalk's repository.

+## Git history

+**Git history is considered as part of the documentation of the codebase and therefore shall *NOT* be squashed / modified / deleted / tampered with!**

+Searching the history has aided fixing many bugs, it is unwise to tamper with it in any way!

+This especially means that you should **not** squash commits before merging a branch!

+To make the history more readable instead of squashing you should create sub-branches of your feature branch and merge them into the feature branch one after another.
+Use `git merge --no-ff SUB_BRANCH` to ensure a merge commit is always created and use the merge commit to summarize the sub-branch.
+Then the merge commits serve as a replacement for what would otherwise be squashed commits.

+For further details on Git usage see the [Git](#git) section below.
+(This part here is a separate section to stress its importance.)

+## Git